-- 4.2.2 The occupier, if a person other than the owner, will be liable for payment of the municipal account for the provision of municipal services entered into in terms of the written agreement mentioned in par 4.1.5 above. - 4.2.3 The occupier will remain liable for payment in terms of par 4.2.2 above, up to and including the date which the occupier terminates the Service Agreement as indicate in the Notice of Termination of Services, whether the occupier was in actual occupation of the property or premises during the currency of the Service Agreement or otherwise. - 4.2.4 Nothing contained in this policy will prohibit the Council to collect payment of any amount from the owner or any other person, in terms of applicable legislation. - 4.2.5 The Chief Financial Officer may consolidate separate municipal accounts, or portions thereof, of persons liable for payment to the Council. - 4.2.6 An increase in a consumer deposit in terms of par 4.4.3 and 4.4.6 below, becomes payable within twenty one (21) days from the date on which the consumer is notified thereof or should the consumer appeal against such increase, then within twenty one (21) days from the date on which the consumer is informed of the decision of the Municipal Manager, if the appeal is not upheld. - 4.2.7 A copy of the identity document, marriage certificate and drivers license must be submitted with the Service Agreement. - 4.2.8 According to Sect 27 of the Municipal Rates Act, Act 6 of 2004, the municipality will furnish each person liable for the payment of assessment rates with an account.
+- 4.2.1 The owner will be liable for payment of the municipal account for the provision of municipal services entered into in terms of the written agreement mentioned in par 4.1.4 above. - 4.2.2 Nothing contained in this policy will prohibit the Council to collect payment of any amount from the owner or any other person, in terms of applicable legislation. - 4.2.3 The Chief Financial Officer may consolidate separate municipal accounts, or portions thereof, of persons liable for payment to the Council. - 4.2.4 An increase in a consumer deposit in terms of par 4.4.3 and 4.4.6 below, becomes payable within twenty one (21) days from the date on which the consumer is notified thereof or should the consumer appeal against such increase, then within twenty one (21) days from the date on which the consumer is informed of the decision of the Municipal Manager, if the appeal is not upheld. - 4.2.5 A copy of the identity document, marriage certificate and drivers license must be submitted with the Service Agreement. - 4.2.6 According to Sect 27 of the Municipal Rates Act, Act 6 of 2004, the municipality will furnish each person liable for the payment of assessment rates with an account.
 The person liable for payment of the rates remains however liable for such payment whether or not such person has received a written account from the municipality.
-If the person concerned has not received a written account, that person must make the necessary enquiries from the municipality - 4.2.9 According to Sect 28 of the Municipal Rates Act, Act 6 of 2004, if an amount due for rates levied in respect of a property is unpaid by the owner of the property after the date determined for payment by the municipality, the municipality may recover the amount in whole or in part from a tenant or occupier of the property, despite any contractual obligation to the contrary on the tenant or occupier.
+If the person concerned has not received a written account, that person must make the necessary enquiries from the municipality.

+4.2.7 According to Sect 28 of the Municipal Rates Act, Act 6 of 2004, if an amount due for rates levied in respect of a property is unpaid by the owner of the property after the date determined for payment by the municipality, the municipality may recover the amount in whole or in part from a tenant or occupier of the property, despite any contractual obligation to the contrary on the tenant or occupier.
 The municipality may recover an amount only after it has served a written notice on such tenant or occupier.